thmstrmnd/embedded-e8/README.md

 2. General
 3. Development Principles
 3. Bill of Materials
-4. Software Used
+4. Software Tools
-5. Fundamentals of Electronics
+5. Connection Diagram
-6. Layman's Diagram
+6. Setting Up ESP

 ### Mission
 The mission of this project is to be a gateway of IoT education for the young, enthusiasts or professionals and to accelerate adoption of the IoT technology in the Philippines in private and business sectors to improve productivity.